-What is a CAP rate for Minnesota resorts?
+What is the right CAP rate for Minnesota resorts?

-Before we understand the answer to this question, buyers and sellers should understand there are many different standards that are used in commercial real estate valuation and appraisal.
+Before answer this question, it is important to understand that buyers and sellers can apply many different approaches for the valuation and appraisal of commercial real estate.
 There is the GIM (Gross Income Multiplier) approach, the NIM (Net Income Multiplier) approach, the replacement cost approach, the EMV (estimated market value) approach and the comparable sales approach – just to name a few.
-The use of these standards varies by buyers, investors and banks varies throughout the country.
+The use of these approaches varies depending on the property, the investor and the bank.

-The most commonly used standard for Minnesota resorts however is the Capitalization (or CAP) Rate.
+The most commonly used approach for Minnesota resorts is the Capitalization (or CAP) Rate.
 Before we discuss why it is the most commonly used standard, it is necessary to understand what it is.

 Simply stated, the Capitalization Rate = (Resort Sales Price)/(Net Operating Income)